 Students should follow the below steps when arranging an internship:

-- Before contacting any organisations, students must familiarise themselves with the Curtin University Fieldwork Manual.
+- Before contacting any organisations, students must familiarise themselves with the Curtin Fieldwork preparation website.

 - It is the students’ responsibility to undertake research into possible placement organisations.
 Students are also required to make initial contact with the organisation.
 Please keep the Unit Coordinator informed about organisations/internships you are considering so advice can be given on the appropriateness of the internship.
 Contact can be made via email, in person, phone or arranged via Skype.